 Anne also co-moderated a session at the IBA 2020 virtually together conference, titled "Presidential task force continuation – the emergency evacuation visa and protocol for migrant children".

 Anne has been listed in WWL: Corporate Immigration for 10 consecutive years.
-In 2020 and 2021, Anne was recognised as a Global Elite Thought Leader by Who's Who Legal.
-She has described in WWL "a great practitioner” with extensive expertise chairing key immigration bodies and assisting client on a range of matters, immigration applications to sponsorship obligations.
+In 2020, Anne was recognised as a Thought Leader and National Leader – Corporate Immigration.
+In 2021, Anne was recognised as a Thought Leader and Global Leader by Who's Who Legal.
+She has described in WWL "a great practitioner” with extensive expertise chairing key immigration bodies and assisting clients on a range of matters, immigration applications to sponsorship obligations.

 During 2020, Anne hosted and organised key international webinars on the topic of global modern slavery under covid-19.
 Anne has completed two series of webinars on modern slavery, INLCuding one which focused on the effects of covid-19 on modern slavery – migrant smuggling and human trafficking from an Interpol prosecutions perspective.
 Recently, Anne participated in a very important webinar on pro bono legal advice and the importance of access to justice during covid-19.

 Anne O'Donoghue is a “great practitioner” with extensive expertise chairing key immigration bodies and assisting clients on a range of matters, from immigration applications to sponsorship obligations.